benblack769/benblack769.github.io/coding_posts/refractoring.md

 }
 ```

 Now things are falling into place.
-We just need to fit everything in together.
+We just need to fit everything in together (the hard part of implementation).The easiest way to do this is to simply try things until they work.
+But I don't feel like boring you with that process, so I'll just give you the finished code.

 First, I feel like identifying the structure of the ideal code, because it is fairly simple: